Matthew Prince Sells 52,385 Shares of Cloudflare, Inc. (NYSE:NET) Stock

-Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the business’s stock in a transaction dated Thursday, July 15th.
-The stock was sold at an average price of $103.32, for a total transaction of $5,412,418.20.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the company’s stock in a transaction that occurred on Monday, July 19th.
+The shares were sold at an average price of $103.44, for a total transaction of $5,418,704.40.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.

 Matthew Prince also recently made the following trade(s):

-Hedge funds have recently modified their holdings of the company.
-Credit Agricole S A acquired a new position in shares of Cloudflare in the 1st quarter worth approximately $26,000.
-Captrust Financial Advisors acquired a new position in shares of Cloudflare in the 4th quarter worth approximately $33,000.
-Baldwin Brothers Inc. MA acquired a new position in shares of Cloudflare in the 1st quarter worth approximately $32,000.
-Eudaimonia Partners LLC acquired a new position in shares of Cloudflare in the 4th quarter worth approximately $38,000.
-Finally, Regal Wealth Group Inc. acquired a new position in shares of Cloudflare in the 1st quarter worth approximately $42,000.
-Hedge funds and other institutional investors own 61.64% of the company’s stock.
+Several large investors have recently made changes to their positions in NET.
+Morgan Stanley lifted its holdings in shares of Cloudflare by 2,017.2% in the 4th quarter.
+Morgan Stanley now owns 8,730,032 shares of the company’s stock valued at $663,394,000 after acquiring an additional 8,317,691 shares during the last quarter.
+Norges Bank bought a new position in shares of Cloudflare in the 4th quarter valued at about $337,085,000.
+BlackRock Inc. lifted its holdings in shares of Cloudflare by 20.7% in the 1st quarter.
+BlackRock Inc. now owns 11,003,860 shares of the company’s stock valued at $773,131,000 after acquiring an additional 1,889,327 shares during the last quarter.
+Sands Capital Management LLC bought a new position in shares of Cloudflare in the 1st quarter valued at about $64,481,000.
+Finally, Corient Capital Partners LLC purchased a new stake in Cloudflare during the 1st quarter valued at $42,182,000.
+61.64% of the stock is owned by hedge funds and other institutional investors.

-NET has been the subject of several research reports.
-Mizuho upped their price objective on shares of Cloudflare from $77.00 to $96.00 and gave the company a “neutral” rating in a research note on Monday, July 12th.
-Truist Securities raised shares of Cloudflare from a “hold” rating to a “buy” rating and upped their price objective for the company from $75.00 to $110.00 in a research note on Wednesday, March 24th.
-Morgan Stanley upped their price objective on shares of Cloudflare from $88.00 to $91.00 and gave the company an “equal weight” rating in a research note on Friday, May 7th.
-Truist Financial raised shares of Cloudflare from a “hold” rating to a “buy” rating in a research note on Tuesday, March 23rd.
-Finally, Cowen initiated coverage on shares of Cloudflare in a research note on Wednesday, May 26th.
-They set an “outperform” rating and a $100.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and fourteen have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $91.44.
+Several equities analysts have weighed in on NET shares.
+Truist Securities raised shares of Cloudflare from a “hold” rating to a “buy” rating and lifted their price target for the company from $75.00 to $110.00 in a report on Wednesday, March 24th.
+Mizuho lifted their price target on shares of Cloudflare from $77.00 to $96.00 and gave the company a “neutral” rating in a report on Monday, July 12th.
+BTIG Research cut Cloudflare from a “buy” rating to a “neutral” rating and decreased their price target for the company from $111.97 to $105.52 in a report on Tuesday.
+They noted that the move was a valuation call.
+Cowen initiated coverage on Cloudflare in a report on Wednesday, May 26th.
+They set an “outperform” rating and a $100.00 price target on the stock.
+Finally, Zacks Investment Research cut Cloudflare from a “hold” rating to a “sell” rating in a report on Wednesday, July 14th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and fourteen have assigned a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average price target of $91.44.

 About Cloudflare